open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 SDK provides flexibility and extensibility that may be used by many implementations.
 Before developing an alternative implementation, please, review extensibility points provided by OpenTelemetry.

-An example use case for alternate implementations is automated testing.
+An example use-case for alternate implementations is automated testing.
 A mock implementation can be plugged in during automated tests.
-For example it can store all generated telemetry data in memory and provide a capability to inspect this stored data.
+For example, it can store all generated telemetry data in memory and provide a capability to inspect this stored data.
 This will allow the tests to verify that the telemetry is generated correctly.
-OpenTelemetry client authors are encouraged to provide such mock implementation.
+OpenTelemetry client authors are encouraged to provide such a mock implementation.

-Note that mocking is also possible by using SDK and a Mock `Exporter` without needed to swap out the entire SDK.
+Note that mocking is also possible by using SDK and a Mock `Exporter` without needing to swap out the entire SDK.

 The mocking approach chosen will depend on the testing goals and at which point exactly it is desirable to intercept the telemetry data path during the test.